Innovate or Die

 Because of the innovations achieved by this project team, we were able to document the lessons learned and share them with Balfour Beatty teams around the world.
 In doing so, the new innovative processes were available to be applied to all our projects and for all our clients.

 Never to be satisfied with the status quo, the innovation culture continues seeking new and better ways, always improving.
-Not a shiny object or the pretty flower, the innovation culture is the weed that grows prolifically throughout the company.
+Not a shiny object or a pretty flower, the innovation culture is the weed that grows prolifically throughout the company.

 So, ask yourself, do your behaviors reek of innovation as much as our vision does?